ryancheung/ImeSharp/README.md

 ### Initialization

-Call `InputMethod.Initialize` to initialize the input method with a window handle, e.g. `InputMethod.Initialize(someWindowHandle)`
+Call `InputMethod.Initialize` to initialize the input method with a window handle, e.g. `InputMethod.Initialize(someWindowHandle)`.

+If you don't want the OS Candidate Window, do `InputMethod.Initialize(someWindowHandle, false)`.

 ### Hook events